 The case of sprayed polyurethane foam and its exposure to atmospheric agents (IPUR source)

 Sprayed polyurethane foam has an excellent behavior against atmospheric agents (water, extreme temperature variation, wind...).

 It is only attacked by prolonged exposure to ultraviolet radiation, contained, for example, in direct sunlight.

 This attack results in a dusty appearance on the surface of the foam and produces a decrease in thickness at a rate of 1 or 2 millimeters per year, depending on the combined effect of rain and wind.
 The first year presents a lower amount of such decrease in thickness, thanks to the presence of the outer skin of the foam, a high-density polyurethane layer.

-An attacked foam (as it can be the case of the projection in dividing walls of buildings during the construction of adjacent buildings, during 2 or 3 years) only loses thickness to the rate indicated above, but the properties of the product that still remains in the facing or cover do not suffer any modifications (conductivity, resistance to compression, density, resistance to the passage of water vapor, impermeability, etc.).
+An attacked foam (as it can be the case in dividing walls of buildings during the construction of adjacent buildings, during 2 or 3 years) only loses thickness to the rate indicated above, but the properties of the product that still remains in the facing or cover do not suffer any changes in performance (conductivity, resistance to compression, density, resistance to the passage of water vapor, impermeability, etc.).

 In short, the fact that the foam remains in the open for a short period of time will not have an influence on its properties.

 Polyurethane is an inert material that does not need maintenance of any kind (IPUR source)